Pro-choice protest demonstrated in Tawas City

 Most people who showed up “just saw a post about it” on Facebook.

-One protestor, Molly Priebe graduate of Oscoda High School, created multiple signs for protestors showing up.

-Two other Oscoda graduates, Rhea Amrich and Caitlin Berney, attended a protest in Oscoda the prior Saturday.
+Two Oscoda graduates, Rhea Amrich and Caitlin Berney, attended a protest in Oscoda the prior Saturday.

 “We had a guy who yelled Trump at us!” said Berney.